 Sound: The music is rather forgettable and boring.
 Sure, some of the stuff they did with the piano was interesting, but it's still just boring and forgettable.
 It's almost as they played the same song, just over and over again.
 The English voices were decent, and the sound effects were sort of interesting, but they were few and far between and you can't remember them.
 The sound part was just rather boring.

 Overall: I have no idea why so many people like this anime, it's just two people complaining for 25 minutes.
 That's not entertainment, that's high school drama, and frankly, there are better ways to watch high school drama than this.
 If you want to see people complaining for that long, then I feel sorry for you.
 3/10

-An absolutely beautiful masterpeice in all but a few regards.
+An absolutely beautiful masterpiece in all but a few regards.

-Voices of a distant star tells the tale of two lovers, seperated by time and space whos only connection is through txt messages which arrive at exponentially increasing delays, to the point where a message is sent wishing happy 24th birthday, from a 15 year old me.
+Voices of a distant star tells the tale of two lovers, separated by time and space whose only connection is through txt messages which arrive at exponentially increasing delays, to the point where a message is sent wishing happy 24th birthday, from a 15 year old me.